-Step 1: Keep calm, disconnect the Internet connection, and check your last data backup
+Step 1: Keep calm, disconnect from the Internet and check your last data back-up

 Step 3: Identify and remove malware

 Certain types of malware can be removed by the anti-virus software installed, but not all of them.
 If your anti-virus software is unable to remove the malware, it is recommended to use a so-called “second opinion virus scanner”, for instance

 If this doesn’t help either, the malware will need to be precisely identified.
 It is best to use the malware name (as displayed by your anti-virus software) and then research on the Internet (from another non-infected device) for instructions on how to remove this.
 Most antivirus software manufacturers provide malware data bases including instructions for removal.
 If your antivirus software manufacturer provides a boot CD, you should try to start your computer from this CD and remove the malware this way.